skule/bylaws/README.md

-# Official Bylaws of the University of Toronto Engineering Society.
+# Official Bylaws of the University of Toronto Engineering Society

 The bylaws currently consist of:
 1. Bylaw 1 - *The Constitution*